-Regional Commission Members will improve the capacity of veterinary laboratories, taking advantage of WOAH's scientific network and relevant WOAH tools and programmes, including the Sustainable Laboratories Initiative to improve laboratory biosafety and biosecurity.
+Regional Commission Members will improve the capacity of veterinary laboratories, taking advantage of the OIE's scientific network and relevant OIE tools and programmes, including the OIE's Sustainable Laboratories Initiative to improve laboratory biosafety and biosecurity.

-Specific activities of RC Members

-KPIs Number of WOAH Reference Centres in the Region participating in Laboratory Twinning projects, PVS Laboratory missions and laboratory proficiency testing.
-Reference Materials PVS Sustainable Laboratory Support.
-Dedicated site for WOAH Reference Centres in the regional WOAH website.
+Specific activities of RC Members Where appropriate, participate in Laboratory Twinning projects, PVS Laboratory missions and laboratory proficiency testing.
+Where relevant, provide guidance and encourage laboratories to improve laboratory biosafety and biosecurity by participating in the OIE Sustainable Laboratories Initiative.
+Where appropriate, designate a national reference laboratory for specific animal diseases and AMR.
+KPIs - Number of OIE Reference Centres in the Region participating in Laboratory Twinning projects, PVS Laboratory missions and laboratory proficiency testing.
+Reference materials PVS Sustainable Laboratory Support.
+Dedicated site for OIE Reference Centres in Asia and the Pacific on the OIE regional website.